ziggity/templateTask/README.md

 ## Support and contact details

-_If you run into any issues or have questions, ideas or concerns, please contact Rob McKenzie at mckenro@gmail.com_
+_If you run into any issues or have questions, ideas or concerns, please contact Zach at zachbeecher@gmail.com_

 ## Technologies Used
 * _Bootstrap 3.3.7_